hypothete/shiny-machine/README.md

 (picture of before vs after spreads)

+### Enclosure

+(enclosure picture)

+I'm a big duct-tape-and-bailing-wire kind of guy, so the enclosure is made from an old IKEA shelf and a bunch of hot glued cardboard.
+Maybe one day I will upgrade it to a laser-cut wood enclosure, but for now this will suffice.
+The plywood base is on adhesive felt pads in order to cut down on sound from the solenoids as they tap the buttons.
+There's also a rubber backstop that sits just behind the 2DS to keep it from sliding out of the enclosure.

+### 2DS setup

+For now I'm taping down the shoulder buttons to make soft resetting a matter of pressing the Start button.
+Initially I used rubber bands, but they kept sliding off my 2DS.
+I'm open to any ideas on ways to be less wasteful of tape.
+For overworld and some ambush encounters, the player needs to walk into contact with a sprite - I just wedge a dime under the circle pad.

 ### Software

 Every encounter animation is measured, and the length is stored in a table.
 If the measured timespan is 1.18 seconds longer than a known measurement, the machine pauses and sends a notification.
 Initially I was measuring animation durations by hand and reprogramming the machine, but when I realized that the machine could infer shinies using an offset from its stored timings, I was able to reduce the amount of configuration for each hunt and also support more types of encounters.